Eva Rieger

 Eva Rieger (born November 21, 1940, Isle of Man) is a German musicologist.
 Rieger specialized in the social and cultural history of women in music.
 Together with the German-Swiss patron Mariann Steegmann, Rieger founded the Mariann-Steegmann-Foundation, which is dedicated to the advancement of women in music and the arts.
 In 2012, she was appointed Honorary Senator of the Hochschule für Musik und Theater Hamburg.

 Early years and education

 Eva Rieger was born to German parents - pastor Julius Rieger and librarian Johanna Rieger (née Krüger).
 They moved to Berlin in 1953.
-Eva studied music education, musicology, and English at the Technical University of Berlin, and earned her doctorate in 1976 with a thesis on music education in East Germany.
+Eva studied music education, musicology, and English at Technische Universität Berlin, and earned her doctorate in 1976 with a thesis on music education in East Germany.

 Career

 From 1978 to 1991, Rieger was an Academic Councilor at the University of Göttingen and the University of Hildesheim.
 From 1991 onwards, she was a Professor of Historical Musicology at the University of Bremen, with a focus on the social history of music.
 Rieger also was a member of the Advisory Board for the journal Feminist Studies (German: Feministische Studien) from 1988 to 1992.

 Rieger has given lectures in the United States, Canada, Japan, and Europe.
 In 1996, she co-founded the "Women and Gender Research" department at the German Society for Music Research.
 Rieger was an active participant and jury member at the "Feminist Theory and Music" conference in the United States on several occasions.
 In 2000, Rieger co-founded the Mariann Steegmann Foundation with Mariann Steegmann herself.
 This foundation operates the "Mariann Steegmann Art & Gender Institute" at the University of Bremen as well as the "Research Center for Music and Gender" at the Hochschule für Musik, Theater und Medien Hannover.
 In 2009 Rieger was Corresponding Member of the American Musicological Society.